Atlantic slave trade: 16th, 17th, and 18th centuries

-The Atlantic slave trade is customarily divided into two eras, known as the first and second Atlantic systems.
-Slightly more than 3% of the enslaved people exported from Africa were traded between 1525 and 1600, and 16% in the 17th century.

-The first Atlantic system was the trade of enslaved Africans to, primarily, American colonies of the Portuguese and Spanish empires.
-Before the 1520s, slavers took Africans to Seville or the Canary Islands and then exported some of them from Spain to its colonies in Hispaniola and Puerto Rico, with 1 to 40 slaves per ship.
-These supplemented enslaved Native Americans.
-In 1518 the Spanish king gave permission for ships to go directly from Africa to the Caribbean colonies, and they started taking 200-300 per trip.
+The first Atlantic system involved the trade of enslaved Atlantic Creoles (multilingual Africans) to, primarily, American colonies of the Portuguese and Spanish empires.
+According to American historian Ira Berlin, Atlantic Creoles (sometimes of mixed race) were Africans who adapted to various languages, cultures, and economies during the Atlantic slave trade period.
+Atlantic Creoles were multilingual and worked as merchants, sailors, and interpreters.
+They conducted trade with Europeans along the African coast and established creole communities in Africa and the Americas and were the first captured and enslaved.
+Ira Berlin writes the transatlantic slave trade began in the mid-15th century when Portuguese ships sailed south along the West African coast to trade for spices and gold, and eventually discovered a source for a more valuable commodity in the form of enslaved human beings to sell in the European markets.
+Eventually this trade in Black men and women became the dominant commerce, but with the European settlement of lands in the New World, the destination of the slave trade moved from Europe to the Americas.

+The first Black men and women arrived in continental North America in the 16th century, often with European explorers.
+They continued to arrive in limited numbers, not only from Africa but also from Europe, the Caribbean islands, or other regions of the coasts that ringed the Atlantic.
+He says they are called "Atlantic Creoles" because of their association with the ocean that connected the Americas with Africa and Europe, and that they adapted to the various languages, cultures, and economies of the Atlantic World.
+Black men and women used the knowledge of the wider world they had acquired to find a place in the social order of the new European societies.
+Atlantic Creoles were often multilingual and worked as merchants, sailors, and interpreters.

-During the first Atlantic system, most of these slavers were Portuguese, giving them a near-monopoly.
-Decisive was the 1494 Treaty of Tordesillas which did not allow Spanish ships in African ports.
+During the first Atlantic slave trade system, most of the slavers were Portuguese, giving them a near-monopoly.
+The decisive Treaty of Tordesillas did not allow Spanish ships in African ports.
 Spain had to rely on Portuguese ships and sailors to bring slaves across the Atlantic.
 From 1525, slaves were transported directly from the Portuguese colony of Sao Tomé across the Atlantic to Hispaniola.
 A burial ground in Campeche, Mexico, suggests enslaved Africans had been brought there not long after Hernán Cortés completed the subjugation of Aztec and Mayan Mexico in 1519.
 The graveyard had been in use from approximately 1550 to the late 17th century.

-In 1562 John Hawkins captured Africans in what is now Sierra Leone and took 300 people to sell in the Caribbean.
-In 1564 he repeated the process, using Queen Elizabeth's own ship, Jesus of Lübeck, and there were more English voyages after that.
+In 1562, John Hawkins captured Africans in what is now Sierra Leone and took 300 people to sell in the Caribbean.
+In 1564, he repeated the process, this time using Queen Elizabeth's own ship, Jesus of Lübeck, and numerous English voyages ensued.